undeadparrot/house-simulator/README.md

-Blocks in ThreeJS
+House Simulator
 ============

-Playing around with a 3d block grid using three-js and Perlin noise to populate the grid.
+Playing around with a house sim in a dimetric view using three-js

 ## How to develop on this